 The Sheboygan Area School District cafeterias are meeting federal nutrition standards for school meals, ensuring that meals are healthy and well-balanced and provide students all the nutrition they need to succeed at school.

-As of September 1, 2020, school breakfast and lunch meals are free to all district students per the USDA extension of emergency meals.
-This is effective through June, 2021.
+School breakfast & lunch meals are free to all district students per USDA extension of emergency meals.
+This is effective through June, 2022.

 Our mission is to provide our students the nourishment they need for outstanding academic achievement and healthy lives.